Skip Nav

 Students – Click Here for Volunteer Opportunities

 Hours MUST be through a non-profit organization, school activity, and/or outside organization.
-If you want to complete service hours through family or other areas, please see the building principal or student advocate for approval.
+If you wish to complete service hours through family or other areas, please see the building principal or assistant principal for approval.

 Looking for Volunteers?

-If you/your organization/your business is looking for student volunteers, please first review our Posting Guidelines & Policies and then email information regarding your volunteer opportunity to Jessica Garrison at jessica.garrison@norwalkschools.org Once we receive your request, we will advertise the opportunity to students.
+If you/your organization/your business is looking for student volunteers, please first review our Posting Guidelines & Policies and then email information regarding your volunteer opportunity to Jessica Garrison at jessica.garrison@norwalkschools.org Once your request is received, it will be advertised to the students.

 Still Need Assistance?